-Welcome and take a closer view of Nivala Congregation!
+Welcome and familiarize yourself with Nivala Congregation!

 Nivala is known for its scenery of wide fields – carefully managed fields spread as far as the eye can reach around the town centre and even wider, the Lake Pidisjärvi offers opportunities for recreation in the summer for the townspeople.

 The actual town centre is close by the church even though the densely populated area of the town centre has widened out along the Kalajoki–Savo main road to the east.
-The church is 200 years old and it is a wooden cruciform church, which steadily stands in the middle of the village.
+The church is far over 200 years old and it is a wooden cruciform church, which steadily stands in the middle of the village.
 Seen also from the most distant villages, the church is located fairly in the middle.

 The first church of Nivala, a small chapel of sermon built in 1682, was located by the bank of the Malisjoki River.
 A memorial of the first church is located in the place.